SuitestAutomation/headspin-integration/README.md

 - Make sure you have [NodeJS](https://nodejs.org/en/) installed.
 - In terminal run `npm ci` to install all dependencies.
 - In terminal run `npm test` to start the test.
-- In the console output you will see a link to the Headspin session for this test run.
+- In the console output you will see a link to the [HeadSpin](https://www.headspin.io) session for this test run.